Founder and Executive Director: Matt Rutherford

-Her love for sailing and the marine community came rapidly after obtaining a Geology degree at Philadelphia’s LaSalle University and acting as a visiting deckhand and environmental educator to Tall Ship Schooners A. J. Meerwald and Virginia.
-Nicole is dedicated to contributing to the marine science community and providing open source information that can be used for multiple interpretations that lead to understanding the ocean condition and how we can sustain mankind’s symbiotic relationship.
+Her love for sailing came rapidly after obtaining a Geology degree at Philadelphia’s LaSalle University and acting as a visiting deckhand and environmental educator to Tall Ship Schooners A. J. Meerwald and Virginia.
+Nicole is dedicated to providing open source information that can be used for multiple interpretations that lead to understanding the ocean condition and how we can sustain mankind’s symbiotic relationship.
 Nicole is a proud member of the Society of Women Geographers.